apning/iclr-blogposts-2026-vis-llm-latent-geo/_posts/2026-04-27-vis-llm-latent-geometry.md

 ## Conclusion

 We present a study into visualizing the internal representations of Transformer-based language models.
 Through systematic analysis of GPT-2 and LLaMa, we demonstrate how dimensionality reduction techniques can reveal geometric patterns that show how these models organize and process information.
 Our experiments highlight several notable phenomena.
-Most significantly, we identify a persistent geometric separation between attention and MLP component outputs (see Attention vs. MLP Signature section), a pattern that appears consistent across different model architectures and has not been previously documented to our knowledge.
-We also noted the high norm of latent states at the initial sequence position (see Large Norm section), a phenomenon that extends beyond special tokens like <BOS> to many vocabulary tokens in LLaMa despite its use of relative position encodings.
-Additionally, we visualized the layerwise evolution of latent states (see Layerwise Visualizations section), the geometric effects of sequence position (see Effects of Sequence Position section), and experimented with repeated token sequences (see Repeating Token Experiment section).
+Most significantly, we identify a persistent geometric separation between attention and MLP component outputs (see [Attention vs. MLP Signature](#attention-vs-mlp-signature) section), a pattern that appears consistent across different model architectures and has not been previously documented to our knowledge.
+We also noted the high norm of latent states at the initial sequence position (see [Large Norm of 0-th Sequence Position Latent States](#large-norm-of-0-th-sequence-position-latent-states) section), a phenomenon that extends beyond special tokens like <BOS> to many vocabulary tokens in LLaMa despite its use of relative position encodings.
+Additionally, we visualized the layerwise evolution of latent states (see [Layerwise Visualizations](#layerwise-visualizations) section), the geometric effects of sequence position (see [Effects of Sequence Position](#effects-of-sequence-position) section), and experimented with repeated token sequences (see [Repeating Token Experiment](#repeating-token-experiment) section).
 Ultimately, we add to the growing body of interpretability research by motivating further work into analyzing feature geometry.
 Future work can help further our understanding of the dynamics of latent states within Transformer models across layers, models, and experimental conditions.
 By deepening our understanding of how these geometric structures emerge and behave, we move closer to principled, reliable interpretability methods capable of guiding the development of more transparent and understandable models.

 ## Acknowledgments